 3. Keep a year list and a backyard list.
 When you start keeping track of birds by year and by place, even pigeons and starlings are new again, at least for a day.
 Filling in gaps in your yard or workplace list will keep you actively birding on days when you might otherwise stay indoors.

-5. Use eBird.
-Take advantage of the many free resources available at www.eBird.org, including visual and sound identification tips for tricky groups, rare bird alerts, and arrival and departure dates for many localities.
+On eBird there’s visual and sound identification tips for tricky groups, rare bird alerts, and arrival and departure dates for many localities.
 And eBird helps you keep track of your location lists, including your life list, for free.